Kagigz/codingAIworkshops/workshop3/stepbystep-en.md

 # Step by Step

-This is a step by step to tutorial to call the Computer Vision API and the Custom Vision service from a react web app.
+This is a step by step tutorial to call the Computer Vision API and the Custom Vision Service from a ReactJS Web App.

-The web app to start from is provided [here]().
+The Web App to start from is provided [here]().

 ## Installs